 The Memorial Fund was originally founded to honour our beloved section members, Viggo Holm and Gerta Smythe.
 They left a legacy of joy and friendship, of love and respect for the alpine environment to pass on to future generations.
 The fund also honours the memory of former Section members and others with a connection to the ACC, or those who simply loved the outdoors.
-Read tributes to the lives of Rick Eppler, Herbert Harzan, Viggo Holm, Roger Neave, Gerta Smythe, Larry Talarico, Dave Tansley, Charles Turner and Syd Watts.
+Read tributes to the lives of Rick Eppler, Clarke Gourlay, Herbert Harzan, Viggo Holm, Roger Neave, Gerta Smythe, Larry Talarico, Dave Tansley, Charles Turner and Syd Watts.

 About the fund